Machine Learning: The Basics: Computational and Statistical Aspects of ERM

 Solving the optimization problem \eqref{equ_def_ERM_funs} provides two things.
-First, the minimizer $\hat{h}$ is a predictor which performs optimal on the training set $\dataset$.
-Second, the corresponding objective value $\emperror(\hat{h}|\dataset)$ (the ``training error'') indicates how accurate the predictions of $\hat{h}$ will be.
-However, as we will discuss in Chapter \ref{ch_overfitting_regularization}, in certain ML problems the training error $\emperror(\hat{h}|\dataset)$ obtained for the dataset $\dataset$ can be very different from the average prediction error of $\hat{h}$ when applied to new data points which are not contained in $\dataset$.
+First, the minimizer $\hat{h}$ is a predictor which performs optimal on the \gls{trainset} $\dataset$.
+Second, the corresponding objective value $\emperror(\hat{h}|\dataset)$ (the ``\gls{trainerr}'') can be used to estimate for the risk or expected loss of $\hat{h}$.
+However, as we will discuss in Chapter \ref{ch_overfitting_regularization}, for some datasets $\dataset$, the \gls{trainerr} $\emperror(\hat{h}|\dataset)$ obtained for $\dataset$ can be very different from the expected loss (risk) of $\hat{h}$ when applied to new \gls{datapoint}s which are not contained in $\dataset$.

+The \gls{iidasspt} implies that the \gls{trainerr} $\emperror(h|\dataset)$ is only a noisy approximation of the risk $\risk{h}$.
+The \gls{erm} solution $\hat{h}$ is a minimizer of this noisy approximation and therefore in general different from the \gls{bayesestimator} which minimizes the risk itself.
+Even if the hypothesis $\hat{h}$ delivered by \gls{erm} \eqref{equ_def_ERM_funs} has small \gls{trainerr} $\emperror(\hat{h}|\dataset)$, it might have unacceptably large risk $\risk{\hat{h}}$.
+We refer to such a situation as overfitting and will discuss techniques for detecting and avoiding it in Chapter \ref{ch_validation_selection}.

+Many important ML methods use hypotheses that are parametrized by a parameter vector $\weights$.
+For each possible parameter vector, we obtain a hypothesis $h^{(\weights)}(\featurevec)$.
+Such a parametrization is used in \gls{linreg} methods which learn a linear hypothesis $h^{(\weights)}(\featurevec) = \weights^{T} \featurevec$ with some parameter vector $\weights$.
+Another example for such a parametrization is obtained from \gls{ann}s with the weights assigned to inputs of individual (artificial) neurons (see Figure \ref{fig_ANN}).